As developers, we always want to increase efficiency and readability in our code.

 For this post, I’m going to be talking about the SonarLint extension, which is what I’ve been using.
 My reasoning was simple.
-I wanted to quickly try it out but didn’t want to worry about setting up a VM, installing everything, getting dependencies and whatnot.
+I wanted to quickly try it out but didn’t want to worry about setting up a A VM stands for a virtual machine.
+Virtual machines are a type of computing where you can host an entire..., installing everything, getting dependencies and whatnot.

 I opened up an existing project when I installed SonarLint, just to see what would happen and how effective it’d be.
 It immediately picked up on a bunch of things that I hadn’t even considered: